 And then specifically Lombardia – the magnificent lake Como.
-The place indicated by the blue spot is the central part of the lake, the home of the village Bellagio.
+The place indicated by the blue spot is the central part of the lake, the home of the historic village Bellagio.

 Bellagio is right at the top of this tiny piece of land, surrounded by water from both sides.